artefactual/archivematica-docs/admin-manual/installation/installation.rst

 Support for Mac OS X is possibly in theory, but is not being tested, and would require more significant deviation from these instructions.

-Archivematica is unlikely to ever run in a Windows environment.
+Archivematica is unlikely to ever run directly in a Windows environment.
 Consider the use of a virtualization platform to run linux vm's.

 **Hardware**